 In all cases, there is a higher chance that the records in a divorce will be sealed if both parties jointly request that the court do so.

-How Divorce Records are Obtained from the Office of Vital Records
+How to Obtain Divorce Records in Georgia from the State Office of Vital Records

 First, a person must be sure the divorce being researched took place during a time period that the State Office of Vital Records can confirm.
 Currently, only divorces in Georgia that took place between June 1952 and August 1996 can be confirmed.
 If the divorce took place within that time frame, complete a divorce verification request and provide the state with a copy of a valid photo ID.
 A search fee of $10.00 will be charged.
 Requests can be made in person or via mail.
 When made by mail, allow eight to 10 weeks to receive a response.

-How Divorce Records are Obtained from the Clerk of Superior Court
+How to Obtain Divorce Records in Georgia from the Clerk of Superior Court

 If a divorce took place after August 1996, the Clerk of Superior Court in the county where the divorce took place must be contacted.
 The Clerk is able to conduct a record search at the request of an interested party.
 Some counties have made it possible to complete record searches online, but it may still be necessary to go to the Clerk’s office of the Court, fill out a request, and pay a search fee in person.